Osiris-Team/Osiris-Team/projects.md

 #### Airport Camera Control Web-Panel

-Allows live video streaming of different airport cameras and controlling them, with an option to track incoming airplanes by using AI (object detection).
-This was a challenging request since it required handling the individual images of the video stream and several performance optimizations due to object detection causing spikes in processing.
-Besides it also had to communicate with the cameras via a proprietary, older SDK.
+The system enables live video streaming from multiple airport cameras, with full control over their feeds, and includes an advanced feature for tracking incoming airplanes using AI-powered object detection.
+This was a particularly complex challenge, as it required processing individual frames from the video stream in real-time while ensuring high performance despite the computational demands of object detection, which led to occasional processing spikes.
+To address this, several performance optimizations were implemented to ensure smooth operation and minimize latency.

+Additionally, the solution had to interface with the airport cameras using a proprietary, legacy SDK, which introduced additional complexity in terms of compatibility and integration.
+Despite these challenges, the system successfully delivered a robust, real-time video surveillance and tracking solution, providing accurate airplane monitoring and seamless camera control for airport operations.

 <div align="center">
     <img src="https://github.com/user-attachments/assets/9ce4dd85-a8e4-4862-bb70-ede1b5a1bb6d"></img>